-Strategic Growth

-The increase in staff after 2020 (p.
-2) is attributed to FSG's success in three areas: (1) opportunities to develop new initiatives through funding managed through the NSGO, (2) development of long-term cooperative agreements with state agencies, and (3) new county Extension partners who are funding FSG UF/IFAS Extension agents.
+With respect to the Sustainable Fisheries and Strategic Growth Aquaculture focus area (SP p.
+5), the 2020 Sea Grant-NOAA Collaborative Activities opportunity The increase in staff after 2020 (p.
+2) is attributed funded a grant for "Promoting Sustainable Angling to FSG's success in three areas: (1) opportunities to and Barotrauma Reduction in the Gulf of Mexico develop new initiatives through funding managed using Fish Descending Devices."
+This award through the NSGO, (2) development of long-term employs 3 FTEs and funds the development of a cooperative agreements with state agencies, and branded marketing campaign known as Return (3) new county Extension partners who are funding FSG UF/IFAS Extension agents.

-The first of several NSGO-facilitated positions focused on combatting the spread of a deadly coral disease.
-Multi-year NSGO support for a Florida Coral Disease Response Coordinator started in 2018 and is now funded by Florida's Department of Environmental Protection (FDEP).
-This was soon complemented by support from NOAA's Coral Conservation Program as FSG successfully responded to the Special Project Competition
+The first of several NSGO-facilitated positions the NOAA Restoration Center, NSGO, FSG, and focused on combatting the spread of a deadly coral other partners (e.g., see Guy Harvey testimonial), disease.
+Multi-year NSGO support for a Florida and a patent-pending trademark for NOAA and Coral Disease Response Coordinator started in the University of Florida Research Foundation.
+The 2018 and is now funded by Florida's Department planned total investment of \$16.8 million allows of Environmental Protection (FDEP).
+This was FSG to continue a legacy of providing sustainable soon complemented by support from NOAA's angling extension and education in support of Coral Conservation Program as FSG successfully ELWD (SP p .11). responded to the Special Project Competition